still-standing/running-adventures/_posts/running/2019-01-03-title_explanation-post.markdown

 ### Conclusion
-The title should by now be crystal clear... (of course, figuratively speaking).
+The title should by now be crystal clear (of course, figuratively speaking...).